nuwuxian/rl_adv_valuediff/README.md

 ## More results on MuJoCo games:
-Here, we also compare our attack with the newly exisiting attack which is published in USENIX Security 2021.
+Here, we also compare our attack with the newly existing attack which is published in USENIX Security 2021.
 For more information, please refer to the doc ```https://tinyurl.com/v8vdkhs```.

 # Reproducing the results on the StarCraft II Game: